ipatix/stm32f103c8t6-project-template/README.md

 ```
 After this is done, change your boot pins to BOOT0=LOW and BOOT1=LOW, reset the device and enjoy your running program.

-# Porting this project to other STM32 device
+# Porting this project to other STM32 devices

 By default, this project is intended to run on a "blue-pill board" which has an STM32F103C8T6 part.
 If you want to use a different STM32 part you have to do the following: